 INSIDE THE ODDS: LOOKING AT THE LIV GOLF TULSA FIELD

-The LIV Golf League heads to Oklahoma this week for LIV Golf Tulsa at Cedar Ridge Country Club.
-Here is some expert statistical analysis from Champion Data based on a closer look at the individual and team odds for the sixth event of the 2023 season.
+Here is some statistical analysis for LIV Golf Tulsa, based on a closer look at the individual and team odds for the sixth event of the 2023 season, provided by Champion Data.

 Individual Contenders